Marketcircle/AXElements/docs/NewBehaviour.markdown

 ### Abstract Base

 In either case, the {AX::Element} class will be an ancestor for the class that is chosen.
-A class that is `subrole` will always have a superclass that is a `role`, and a class that is a `role` will always have {AX::Element} as its superclass.
+A class that is its `subrole` will always have a superclass that is its `role`, and a class that is a `role` will always have {AX::Element} as its superclass.

 The advantage to creating this hierarchy is that it becomes much easier to implement searches that can find a "kind of" object.
 For